Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 Greenland Flight Connections

 You can fly to Ilulissat, Greenland (JAV) either with Air Greenland from Copenhagen (CPH) or with Icelandair from Keflavík International (KEF).
-The Copenhagen flights depart in the morning arriving in Ilulissat at lunch time.
-Flight time is around 7hrs including a short stop and change of plane in Kangerlussuaq.
+The Copenhagen flights depart in the morning arriving in Ilulissat early afternoon.
+Flight time is around 7–8 hrs including a change of plane in Nuuk.
 Normally this flight requires a hotel stay in Copenhagen the night before departure.

 What’s Included